Information for customers

 Make your home more energy efficient

-Improving energy efficiency means lower bills in the long-term.
-There’s lots of advice around low and no-cost ways to waste less energy, with many measures quick and easy to implement, and some suppliers offer targeted financial support for building measures like insulation.
+In the longer term, improving energy efficiency means lower bills.
+There’s lots of advice on low- and no-cost ways to reduce energy waste, with many tips quick and easy to implement.
+Ask your supplier if they offer customers financial support for building measures such as insulation – some do.

 Get a smart meter

-Smart meters provide real-time information about the energy usage in a household, helping customers manage energy use and avoid estimated readings and bills.
-To request a smart meter, customers should get in touch with their energy supplier, who can arrange for smart meters to be installed at a suitable time and date.
-The installation is free of charge.
+Smart meters provide real-time information about the energy use in a household, helping customers avoid wasting energy and getting estimated readings and bills.
+Get in touch with your supplier to request a smart meter – they can arrange installation at a time and date that works for you, at no cost to you.

-If you already have a working smart meter installed, you won’t need to submit monthly readings since it will be done automatically.
+If you already have a working smart meter installed, you won’t need to submit monthly readings – this will happen automatically.

 Be aware of fraud

-There’s been a rise in energy scams with criminals impersonating an energy supplier on a home visit, or calling, emailing, or texting people claiming to be from the Government or an energy supplier.
-Customers should contact their energy suppliers if they’re in doubt and report any scams to Action Fraud.
+There has been a rise in energy scams with criminals impersonating an energy supplier on a home visit, or calling, emailing, or texting people claiming to be from the Government or an energy supplier.
+If you’re in any doubt, contact your energy supplier directly – and report any scams to Action Fraud.

 Other support available